 “The truth is that we have done well when we prepare and done badly when we do not.
 Sometimes of course, working hard does not always bring the expected results but it is better than not working hard.”

-We will do well when our politicians and administrators butt out of the team selection process.
+Nigeria shall do well when Nigerian politicians and administrators butt out of the team selection process.
 Allowances, salaries, and match bonuses are paid on time.
 Football administrators are jailed for hijacking team bonuses.
 The 2016 Olympic Football Olympic Team stranded in Atlanta, hitchhiked to Brazil only to start begging for food money.
 There is something called logistics and moral support.
 The current Sports Minister is clueless.
 To add maggots to the already festering wound of sports mismanagement, the football administrators were bent on stealing the monetary gift of a Japanese benefactor.
 Reason: The Japanese plastic surgeon is a crook and Nigerian health administrators are saints.

 “Yes, God is a miracle worker.
 I believe, but he is not an unjust God who rewards those who make no effort at the expense of those who do.”